tim-pipi/tp/docs/DeveloperGuide.md

 1. Other incorrect `delete` commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
    Expected: Similar to previous.

+### Undoing a command

+1. Prerequisites: Execute some command that modifies any `internApplication` - `add`, `edit`, `note` or `delete`, or modifies the list of internship applications - `find`.

+1. Test case: `undo`<br>
+   Expected: Undoes the modification to the `internApplication` and the list of internship applications.

+1. Test case: `undo`, without any command being executed before the `undo`<br>
+   Expected: No change to any `internApplication` or the list of internship applications.

 ### Saving data